nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

   </tr>
 </table>

-References an instance of the Location resource that provides more detail on where the Consultation/encounter took place e.g. Branch surgery.
+References an instance of the Location resource that provides more detail on where the consultation/encounter took place - for example, branch surgery.

-<code>location.status</code> and <code>location.period</code> are not used
+<code>location.status</code> and <code>location.period</code> are not used.

 ### serviceProvider ###